iggredible/Learn-Vim/ch01_starting_vim.md

 ---
 title: "Starting Vim"
 metaTitle: "Starting Vim"
-metaDescription: "Learn different ways to start Vim from the terminal."
+metaDescription: "Learn different ways to start Vim from the terminal"
 ---

-# Ch 01.
-Starting Vim

 In this chapter, you will learn different ways to start Vim from the terminal.
 I highly recommend you use Vim from the terminal as you are typing along.
 I am currently using Vim 8.2.
 You should be fine if you use a lower version, but some commands might not be available.